 5) Oversee CBWN/SGRC mapping program

-The Science Advisory Committee will meet on an as-needed basis, about every 2 months in the first year, and less thereafter.
+The Science Advisory Committee will meet on an as-needed basis, depending on program needs.